GSA/digitalgov.gov/content/resources/omb-circular-a-130.md

 ---
 # What is the name of the product or service?
-title: 'OMB Circular A-130'
+title: "OMB Circular A-130"

 # Keep it short — should be no longer than 10 words.
-deck: 'Managing Information as a Strategic Resource'
+deck: "Managing Information as a Strategic Resource"
-summary: 'Managing Information as a Strategic Resource'
+summary: "Managing Information as a Strategic Resource"

 # What is the URL for this product or service?
 # Note: We'll add a ?dg to the end of the URL in the code for tracking purposes